neoforged/.github/primers/1.21.9/index.md

         - `$GlyphSource` - A source that can get the glyphs to bake.
     - `FontTexture#add` now takes in a `GlyphInfo` and `GlyphBitmap`, returning a `BakedSheetGlyph`
     - `GlyphStitcher` - A class that creates `BakedGlyph`s from its glyph information.
+    - `PlainTextRenderable` - An implementation of `TextRenderable` that determines how a sprite is rendered.
+    - `PlayerGlyphProvider` - A glyph provider for rendering the player head and hat.
+    - `SingleSpriteSource` - A glyph source that only contains one glyph, such as a texture.
     - `TextRenderable` - Represents how a text representation, like a glyph in a font, is rendered.
 - `net.minecraft.client.gui.font.glyphs`
     - `BakedGlyph` is now an interface that creates the renderable object